Hey, friend. I’ve got something I need to share with you today, and honestly, I think it could...

 They're free, they're anonymous, and they're always open.

 If none of my cute products tickle your fancy, you can still support my work.
 Finding Hoppiness is not a charitable organisation and all web hosting, creative tools, and subscriptions are paid from my own pocket.
-By donating or becoming a Ko-Fi member, you can help me continue to provide free resources and support for those who really need it.
+By becoming a Ko-Fi member, you can help me continue to provide free resources and support for those who really need it.
 Thank you for being part of this mission!